Dates for release of results

 The deadlines for finalising withheld results are:

 Any results not finalised by the set deadline will be converted to a course not completed grade (NC).
-This grade counts as a Fail in the calculation of academic standing.
+This grade counts as a Fail in the calculation of academic standing and academic progression.

 You can apply for a review of results for any of your assessment tasks.

-A review of your results, whether type A or B, may result in the mark going up or down.
+A review of your results may result in the mark going up or down.

-If you wish to request a re-assessment of a piece of work, you must first discuss your performance with the course examiner.
+- If you wish to request a re-assessment of a piece of work, you should first discuss your performance with the Course Authority.
 If you still believe, after discussion, that the mark you've received doesn't reflect your performance, you may apply for re-assessment.

-You'll be required to give reasons to justify your request for re-assessment.
-If you don't supply sufficient reasons, the Assessment Review Group of the Faculty may decline to take action.
+- You will be required to give reasons to justify your request for re-assessment and if you don't supply sufficient reasons, the Course Authority may decline to take action.